malkarimanideep/blog/content/posts/Vehicle-SOC/index.md

-🚗 The automotive industry is experiencing a remarkable transformation with the advent of connected vehicles.
+🚗 The automotive industry is experiencing a remarkable transformation with the advent of the connected vehicles.
 As cars become more intelligent and interconnected, they offer enhanced safety features, personalized experiences, and increased convenience.
 However, with increased connectivity comes the critical need for robust security measures.
 Enter the Vehicle Security Operations Center (SOC) - a vital component in safeguarding the future of connected mobility.